cucumber/docs/content/cucumber/reporting.md

 Some plugins are built-in, others have to be installed separately.
 You can also build your own.

+This page documents built-in formatter plugins as well common third-party plugins.
+Available plugins may vary per programming language.

 # Built-in reporter plugins

+There are several reporter plugins built into Cucumber:

+* `progress`
+* `pretty`
+* `html`
+* etc.

 # Other reporter plugins